sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

 For example, the marketing department might request or propose expanding to new territories.
 Based on their research, they have found that the company could increase user base by `xx %` if the software was available in `<language>` or in `<country or region>`.
 This is a business opportunity.

 Another example could be that the executives want to increase the customer satisfaction regarding the support call queues from `X` to `Y`  after hearing how `Acme Corporation` has used a chatbot to answer the most common questions in a similar business case.
-This is a business opportunity.
+This, too, is a business opportunity.

 Third example would be that the data protection officer has researched that the company is not compliant with the new data protection regulation.
 Maybe EU is introducing a new regulation and this requires that the customer must be given a way to opt-out from data sharing between the various loosely connected systems that the company has (e.g. `Chat <=> Posts <=> Marketing <=> Jobs` if the company is a social media platform and a job board).
 This is not a business opportunity, but a problem to solve.
 This also can be a business requirement.